yandex/perforator/CONTRIBUTING.md

 * [link] is the link at the current version of the CLA (you may add here a link https://yandex.ru/legal/cla/?lang=en (in English) or a link https://yandex.ru/legal/cla/?lang=ru (in Russian).
 It is enough to provide us with such notification once.

-### Other questions
+## Other questions
-If you have any questions, please write us at opensource@yandex-team.ru.
+If you have any questions, feel free to discuss them in a discussion or an issue.
+Alternatively, you may send email to the Yandex Open Source team at opensource@yandex-team.ru.